Gin: Flavouring

-Popular botanicals or flavouring agents for gin, besides the required juniper, often include citrus elements, such as lemon and bitter orange peel, as well as a combination of other spices, which may include any of anise, angelica root and seed, orris root, cardamom, pine needles and cone, licorice root, cinnamon, almond, cubeb, savory, lime peel, grapefruit peel, dragon eye (longan), saffron, baobab, frankincense, coriander, grains of paradise, nutmeg, cassia bark or others.
-The different combinations and concentrations of these botanicals in the distillation process cause the variations in taste among gin products.
+Botanical ingredients used to flavour gin include various spices, roots and fruits.
+The most common ingredient, besides the required juniper, is coriander, which adds a warm, spicy citrus-like flavour.
+Common spice botanicals include cinnamon, cassia, cardamom, pepper (black or sichuan), and nutmeg.
+Root botanicals, which add their own flavour but also aid in combining and fixing more volatile flavours together, include angelica root, orris root, and liquorice root.
+Citrus peels are the most common fruit botanicals and are used for their flavoursome oils which impart fresh citrus flavours, but also a gentle heat; the most commonly used are lemon, orange, and grapefruit.
+Many distillers will add other exotic and mundane botanicals to impart a unique flavour and unique selling proposition; these include saffron, baobab, frankincense, clove, ginger, pine needles and cone, grains of paradise, dragon eye (longan), and many more.

 Chemical research has begun to identify the various chemicals that are extracted in the distillation process and contribute to gin's flavouring.
 For example, juniper monoterpenes come from juniper berries.
 Citric and berry flavours come from chemicals such as limonene and gamma-terpinene linalool found in limes, blueberries and hops amongst others.
-Floral notes come from compounds such as geraniol and euganol.
+Floral notes come from compounds such as geraniol and eugenol.
 Spice-like flavours come from chemicals such as sabinene, delta-3-carene, and para-cymene.

-In 2018, more than half the growth in the UK Gin category was contributed by flavoured gin.
+In 2018, more than half the growth in the UK gin category was contributed by flavoured gin.

+Similar spirits

+A similar drink, also made with juniper berries and called Borovička, is produced in the Slovak Republic.